 are harmonic with opposite Hopf differentials.
 We call $h$ the center of the minimal Lagrangian map.

-\begin{prop}[(\cite{bon_schl})] Let $h_{r}$ and $h_{l}$ be hyperbolic metrics on $S$ with holonomy $\rho_{r}$ and $\rho_{l}$.
+\begin{prop}[\cite{bon_schl}] Let $h_{r}$ and $h_{l}$ be hyperbolic metrics on $S$ with holonomy $\rho_{r}$ and $\rho_{l}$.
 The center of the minimal Lagrangian map $m:(S, h_{l}) \rightarrow (S, h_{r})$ is the conformal class of the induced metric on the maximal surface $\Sigma$ contained in the GHMC anti-de Sitter manifold $M$ with holonomy $\rho=(\rho_{l}, \rho_{r})$.
-Moreover, the second fundamental form of $\Sigma$ is the real part of the Hopf differential of the harmonic map factorising $m$. \end{prop}
+Moreover, the second fundamental form of $\Sigma$ is (up to a factor $\pm i$) the real part of the Hopf differential of the harmonic map factorising $m$. \end{prop}

 This picture has been recently generalised to hyperbolic surfaces with cone singularities (\cite{toulisse}) and to other families of diffeomorphisms between hyperbolic surfaces, called landslides (\cite{bsads}, \cite{Tambu_Qiyu}).